LiamBindle/sequence/README.md

 # Overview

-*Note: This documentation is a work in progress.*

-Sequence is a library that lets you script Python by writing procedures in configuration file formats like JSON or YAML.
+Sequence is a library that lets you build analysis tools that can be controlled by configuration files.
 This is useful when you want to define the logic for generating some sort of output, like data or an image, in a configuration file.
-In sequence, this type of configuration file is called a *procedure* and it defines a sequence of operations that do something.
+This type of configuration file is called a *sequence* and it defines a sequence of operations that do something.

-Under the hood, sequence has a virtual stack machine, *SVM*, that runs procedures.
+Under the hood, sequences are run by a virtual stack machine.
-A procedure is a sequence of *operations*, where an operation is either another procedure (a subprocedure) or a *method*.
+A sequence is a list of *operations*, where an operation is either another sequence or a *method*.
-A method is a Python function that uses the `@sequence.method` decorator and methods are what provide basic functionality.
+A method is a Python function that uses the `@sequence.method` decorator and methods provide basic functionality building blocks.
-Methods and procedures pass data to each other by using SVM's stack, via pushing, popping, and swapping data on the stack.
+Methods and sequences pass data to each other on the virtual machine's stack, via pushing, popping, and swapping data.

-A *toolkit* is a Python package that provides a suite of methods.
+A *sequence toolkit (STK)* is a Python package that provides a suite of methods.
-The *standard toolkit* (built-in) is a suite of turing-complete methods that provide the backbone for scripting logic in procedures (e.g., if blocks, while loops, string formatting, data resources, etc.).
+The *standard toolkit* (built-in) is a suite of turing-complete methods that provide the backbone for scripting logic in sequences (e.g., if blocks, while loops, string formatting, data resources, etc.).
 Additional functionality can be added by installing additional toolkits.

 ## About Stack Machines